2022 Pakistan Super League

-2022 Pakistan Super League (referred to as HBL PSL 7 for sponsorship reasons) was the seventh season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB) in 2015.
+The 2022 Pakistan Super League (branded as HBL PSL 7) was the seventh edition of the Pakistan Super League, a professional Twenty20 cricket league established by the Pakistan Cricket Board (PCB).
 The tournament was held entirely in Pakistan from 27 January to 27 February 2022, with matches played at the National Stadium in Karachi and the Gaddafi Stadium in Lahore.
 Six teams participated in a double round robin format followed by playoffs, with all matches conducted under strict COVID-19 protocols.

 Lahore Qalandars won their maiden PSL title by defeating defending champions Multan Sultans by 42 runs in the final at Lahore.
 Fakhar Zaman (Lahore Qalandars) was the tournament's leading run-scorer with 588 runs, while Shaheen Afridi (captain of Lahore Qalandars) took the most wickets with 20.
 Mohammad Rizwan (captain of Multan Sultans) was named Player of the Tournament for his 546 runs.

 HBL Pakistan retained the title sponsorship, while broadcast rights were awarded to PTV Sports and A Sports, with Daraz as the livestreaming partner.
 The tournament saw Karachi Kings finish last with only one win in ten matches, while Shahid Afridi retired mid-season due to injury in what was meant to be his farewell season.